Minnesota Criminal Court Records

 How Do I Request Criminal History Records in Minnesota?

 The Minnesota Criminal History System (CHS) is a database of information on individuals arrested for felony and misdemeanor offenses in the state.
-The Minnesota Department of Public Safety and the Minnesota Bureau of Criminal Apprehension (BCA) maintain the state’s CHS and allows the public to search the information contained.
+The Minnesota Department of Public Safety and the Minnesota Bureau of Criminal Apprehension (BCA) maintain the state’s CHS and allow the public to search the information contained.
 Members of the public can use the Minnesota Public Criminal History Search to find the following information on anyone:

 - Felony and misdemeanor offenses